OSGeo/gdal/doc/source/drivers/vector/gpkg.rst

 option and SQLite3 with the SQLITE_ENABLE_COLUMN_METADATA option.
-Starting with GDAL 2.3, this can be easily verified if the SQLITE_HAS_COLUMN_METADATA=YES driver metadata item is declared (for example with "ogrinfo --format GPKG")
+Starting with GDAL 2.3, this can be easily verified if the SQLITE_HAS_COLUMN_METADATA=YES driver metadata item is declared (for example with "ogrinfo --format GPKG").

 Coordinate Reference Systems
 ----------------------------